 Attendance policy is sometimes used interchangeably with absenteeism policy.
 My view is that an attendance policy is much more narrowly defined and limited to attendance, as opposed to absenteeism policies which address absenteeism management issues and more.

 A sample Attendance Policy uses a No-Fault Point System: The goal of this attendance policy is to reward good attendance and eliminate the employment of people with poor attendance.
-It uses a point system, and does not excuse or unexcuse absences.
+It uses a point system, and does not excuse absences.

 Sample No-Fault Attendance System